-VIMOS operates in the $0.37-1.0 \,\mu\text{m}$ domain in three main observing modes: direct imaging (IMG), multislit spectroscopy (MOS), and integral field spectroscopy (IFU).
+VIMOS operates in the $0.37-1.0 \,\mu m$ domain in three main observing modes: direct imaging (IMG), multislit spectroscopy (MOS), and integral field spectroscopy (IFU).
 Because of the large field of view, VIMOS optical path is split into four channels.
 The four quadrants of the instrument are operated in parallel (i.e., it is not possible to mix modes or filters or grisms between quadrants).

-The field of view of the four channels is $4 \times 7' \times 8'$ in IMG and MOS and up to $54'' \times 54''$ in IFU mode in low resolution spectroscopy.
-It provides an image scale of 0.205''/pixel in MOS and IMG and 0.67''/resolution element in IFU mode.
-Until June 2010 each of the four channels was be equipped with a 2048 \times 4096 pixels EEV 44-82, backside illuminated, single layer coating, CCD.
+The field of view of the four channels is $4\times7'\times8'$ in IMG and MOS and up to $54''\times54''$ in IFU mode in low resolution spectroscopy.
+It provides an image scale of 0.205"/pixel in MOS and IMG and 0.67" or 0.33" per resolution element in IFU mode depending on the elongator setting used.

+Until June 2010 each of the four channels was equipped with a 2048×4096 pixels EEV 44-82, backside illuminated, single layer coating, CCD.
 Henceforth these will be the old CCD.
-Since August 1st, 2010, each channel is equipped with a new deep depletion, E2V 44-820-1-
+Since August 1st, 2010, each